The Story

 Medieval Brentwood

-The records from the 14th century are more extensive, and we can begin to build a picture of a growing markey town.
-On one side, it benefited from the busy road to London, on the other side it benefited from the stream of passing Pilgrims heading to Canterbury.
+The records from the 14th century are more extensive, and we can begin to build a picture of a growing market town.
+On one side, it benefited from the busy road to London, on the other side it benefited from the stream of passing pilgrims heading to Canterbury.

 In the mid 1300s the chapel of St Thomas was rebuilt, presumably enlarged at the same time to support the growing town.
 It is important to point out, however, this was still a chapel, and for regular services the townsfolk had to walk to South Weald.